bandang0/theiaonline/tutos/first-cli-tutorial.md

 ### The input file syntax

-In the input file, each line specifies a optical component or a parameter for the simulation.
+In the input file, each line specifies **one optical component** or **one parameter** for the simulation.
 You can put in comments with the hash symbol `#`.

-* If a line starts with `order = ` or `threshold = `, then what follows is a Python expression reducing to an integer or a floating point number to specify the order and threshold of the simulation.
+* If a line starts with `order = ` or `threshold = `, then what follows is a **Python expression** reducing to an integer or a floating point number to specify the order and threshold of the simulation.
 Recall that the order of the simulation puts a limit on how *stray* a simulated beam can be: reflecting from a AR surface or transmitting by a HR surface increases the *strayness* order of a beam by 1, and beams are no longer traced if their strayness order is greater than the simulation order.
 Likewise, beams with powers lower than the simulation threshold are no longer traced.

-* If a line starts with `bm`, `bs`, `sp`, `th`, `tk`, `mr`, `bd`, `gh`, then the lines specify respectively a Gaussian input beam, a beam-splitter, a special surface (of which the user specifies the actions of the surfaces on the strayness of beams), a thin lens, a thick lens, a mirror, a beam dump or a ghost surface (respectively).
+* If a line starts with `bm`, `bs`, `sp`, `th`, `tk`, `mr`, `bd`, `gh`, then the lines specify respectively a Gaussian input beam, a beam-splitter, a special surface (of which the user specifies the actions of the surfaces on the strayness of beams), a thin lens, a thick lens, a mirror, a beam dump or a ghost surface.
 After these keywords, the optical parameters follow as a comma-separated list of Python expressions for the constructors.
 The meaning and order of these parameters are detailed in the Quick Reference document.
 Note that **all constructors have complete default values**, thus you can specify as much info as you like (from none to all parameters).

-* If a line starts with `bo`, then it specifies the beginning of an optical bench, and all input until the next `bo` line will be translated in space by the coordinates given by this `bo` entry.
+* If a line starts with `bo`, then it specifies the **beginning of an optical bench**, and all input until the next `bo` line will be translated in space by the coordinates given by this `bo` entry.
 This allows to move whole benches around instead of changing the coordinates of each optic individually.

 * All other lines are used for the name of the simulation, which appears here and there in the output files.